 Trudell, along with her friends, set out to find the thief and discover why he (or she) keeps breaking into the secret library, which was originally a bomb shelter during the Second World War.
 They use their knowledge of classic mystery novels, especially Agatha Christie books, to investigate.

 Book clubs can be deadly serious.

 The Cypress Arete Society is the town’s oldest and most respected book club.
 It’s also the most exclusive.
 When Trudell Beckett, the town’s spunky assistant librarian, is invited to speak to the club about the library, its modernization, and her efforts to bring printed books to the reading public at one of the book club meetings, Trudell’s friend Flossie invites herself along.
 Flossie has been on the waiting list for five years and she’s determined to find out why she's never received an invitation to join.
-The leader of the club is Sassy White, a star of the local theater.
-Trudell and Flossie arrive early to the meeting to find Sassy’s face planted in a bowl of peanuts.
-She’s dead.
-Stabbed in the back.
+The leader of the club is Florence White, a star of the local theater.
+Trudell and Flossie arrive early to the meeting to find Florence lying on the floor dead.

 The main suspect for the murder is Detective Jace Bailey’s mother, Hazel, the host for the meeting.
-The murder weapon is from the knife set Hazel received as a wedding present forty years earlier.
+The murder weapon is a gift Hazel received as a wedding present forty years earlier.
 Jace, removed from the case due to an obvious conflict of interest, convinces Trudell to help him investigate and prove his mother’s innocence.